 Since 1964, the Evergreen Valley College Nursing Program has been highly regarded in the community for the outstanding preparation and competence of its graduates.
 Evergreen Valley College Nursing Department is a 2 year Registered Nurse Program.
 Upon completion of the program the student receives an Associate in Science Degree in Nursing and is eligible to take the NCLEX exam for RN Licensure.
 EVC's philosophy and beliefs about learning stress the integration/application of theory and practice, active involvement of the adult learner, and the teacher-facilitator role to promote critical thinking.

 Evergreen Valley College is honored to be nominated for the 2019 Bellwether Award!!
 View the competition video here: EVC-SJSU RN to BSN Pathway

-Click here if you are a licensed LVN applying for advanced placement (LVN to RN program)
+Coming soon: Licensed LVN application for advanced placement (LVN to RN program)

-Click here if you are BRN deficient applying to take nursing courses at EVC
+Coming soon: BRN deficient application to take nursing courses at EVC

 Beginning October 2018 for the Fall 2019/Spring2020 Application Cycle, a Multicriteria Selection process will be utilized (see Nursing Enrollment Page).